vasdimako/obsidian-wiki/Deities/Major/Selune.md

 # History

-The history of Selune's conflict with Shar is detailed in [[the Sundering]].
+The history of Selune's conflict with Shar is detailed in [[The Sundering]].

 # Worship